shitwolfymakes/CS-4783-Adv-Soft-Engineering/README.md

 Double-check to make sure the project packages are as listed in requirements.txt, a bad version of Flask caused me major problems

+To run with https, use `python3 flaskapp.py --cert=adhoc`